 There are many services today that offer online storage, payments, and other ways to streamline your back-office work.

 Having access to a payroll provider can reduce the paperwork created by payroll runs and greatly declutter your back office.
-Whether you choose a provider that allows you to upload your payroll file, make payroll adjustments manually, or that automates most of the work for you, a payroll provider can lead to a cleaner desk by reducing the number of files that need to be printed and compared.
+Whether you choose a provider that allows you to upload your payroll file, make payroll adjustments manually, or automate most of the work for you, a payroll provider can lead to a cleaner desk by reducing the number of files that need to be printed and compared.

 Another great factor about some payroll systems can be having an employee database that ties physical documents to that employee.
 The ability to scan and upload a document to an employee makes it easier for you to reduce the paper clutter whether it is on your desk, in a box, or in a filing cabinet.